 - Legal form.
 A personal guarantee can take the form of a contract or a deed.
 Where the requirements for deed are not met (e.g. ‘signed, sealed, delivered’), the usual principles of contract law will apply including requirements for offer, acceptance, consideration and an intention to create legal relations.
 In the case of a contract, general laws of contract and equity will apply including privity of contract, capacity, certainty and undue influence and unconscionable bargain.

 - Correct wording.
 The words of a personal guarantee are very important and the enforceability of the guarantee may be contingent on the precise wording used (Aquawest Pty Ltd v Twynham NSWSC 652 2019).
 A personal guarantee will often include a statement such as:

 “In consideration of [creditor] agreeing to supply goods and services to [debtor], at the request of its directors, I/we agree to jointly and severally personally guarantee the performance of all obligations and payment of all debts incurred by [the debtor].”

-Unless a guarantee expressly states that it is irrevocable it may be withdrawn by the guarantor at any time.
-Therefore a clause stating that the guarantee is irrevocable is important in a personal guarantee to protect the creditor’s interest.
-Further, unless a guarantee states that it is ‘all monies’ the guarantee may be limited to ‘present debts’ and may not include all present and future debts.
-In order to ensure completeness of the guarantee a clause similar to the following should be included in the guarantee:
+Unless a personal guarantee expressly states that it is irrevocable, it may be withdrawn by the guarantor at any time.
+Therefore, if seeking to protect the interests of the creditor, a clause stating that the guarantee is irrevocable, is important.
+Further, creditors should be aware that, unless a guarantee states that it is ‘all monies’ the guarantee may be limited to ‘present debts’ and may not include all present and future debts.
+In order to ensure completeness of the guarantee, a creditor should seek to include a clause similar to the following in the guarantee:

 “This is a continuing and irrevocable guarantee for all monies which are now or may be from time to time owing or remain unpaid by [debtor].”